nikhedonia/objnav/README.md

 // more functions:
 T.unset(obj) // unsets obj['a'][1]['b']

-T.save.get(obj,42) // returns  T.get(obj) when no error occurs otherwise 42;
+T.sGet(obj,42) // returns  T.get(obj) when no error occurs otherwise 42;
-T.save.set(obj,42) // returns value which has been set otherwise the exception object T.save.unset(obj)  // returns 1 if unset was successfull otherwise 0
+T.sSet(obj,42) // returns value which has been set otherwise the exception object T.sUnset(obj)  // returns 1 if unset was successfull otherwise 0

 //traversal